EarthBound Beginnings: Sales and promotion

-Reception and legacy
+Reception

-Mother was the sixth best-selling game of 1989 in Japan, where it sold about 400,000 copies.
 Mother received a "Silver Hall of Fame" score of 31/40 from Japanese magazine Famitsu.

 Reviewers noted the game's similarities with the Dragon Quest series and its simultaneous "parody" of the genre's tropes.
 They thought the game's sequel, EarthBound, to be very similar and a better implementation of Mother's gameplay ideas.
 Critics also disliked the game's high difficulty level and balance issues.

 Jeremy Parish of USgamer described the game as a mild-mannered parody ("between satire and pastiche") of the role-playing game genre, specifically the Dragon Quest series.
 He noted that Mother, like many Japanese role-playing games, emulated the Dragon Quest style: the windowed interface, first-person perspective in combat, and graphics, but differed in its contemporary setting and non-fantasy story.
 Parish commented that Atlus's 1987 Digital Devil Story: Megami Tensei was similarly set in the modern day, though it devolved into science fiction and fantasy in ways Mother did not.
 He added that the game has "a sense of wonder and magic realism ... in the context of childhood imagination", as Ninten can feel more like someone "pretending" to be a Dragon Quest-style hero than a hero in his own right.
 Parish said this makes the player wonder which game events are real and which are Ninten's imagination.
 Parish cited Itoi's interest in entering the games industry to make a "satirical" role-playing game as proof of the genre's swift five-year rise to widespread popularity in Japan.
+Satoshi Tajiri wrote in Famicom Hisshoubon that Mother as a very cinematic game in terms of scenario and presentation and had a variety of new ideas never before seen in a RPG.
+Three reviews in Famitsu commented that initially they were uncertain of the quality the game, but felt they were rewarded after they had completed it.